Introduction to Tai Chi (Tai Chi Chuan)

 Standing Meditation, Push Hands, Fan, and Swords.

-What you will be learning is the Yang and Chen Style Forms and practice routines
+What you will be learning is the Yang Style System

 Tai Chi classes will teach you meditation in movement and exercises designed to massage

 internal organs (liver, intestines, stomach, spleen, kidneys, etc.).
-Also to give flexibility
+Will give the student flexibility

-to the spine, create a better sense of balance, stretch tendons and tone muscles in the arms
+to the spine, create a better sense of balance, stretch tendons, and tone muscles in

-There is always a martial arts aspect involved in Tai Chi Chuan (the name Taiji Chuan after
+There is always a martial arts aspect involved in Tai Chi Chuan (the name Taiji Chuan translates